Johnny Torrio: Rivalry with North Side Gang

 Torrio headed an essentially Italian organized crime group that was the biggest in the city, with Capone as his right-hand man.
-He was wary of being drawn into gang wars and tried to negotiate agreements over territory between rival crime groups.
-In 1920, Torrio was able to forge together an agreement between most of Chicago's bootlegging gangs into a city-wide cartel.
-The smaller North Side Gang led by Dean O'Banion was of mixed ethnicity, and was a member of the bootlegging cartel.
-In 1924, the North Side gang found out that the Genna brothers, who were close to Torrio's gang, were selling their booze in North Side gang territory.
-O'Banion went to Torrio who was unhelpful with the encroachment of the Gennas into the North Side, despite his pretensions to be a settler of disputes.
-As a result, the North Side gang responded by hijacking Genna beer shipments.
+However, many other gangs were active in Chicago at this time, and Torrio was wary of being drawn into gang wars and tried to negotiate agreements over territory between rival crime groups.
+In 1920, Torrio built an agreement between most of Chicago's bootlegging gangs into a city-wide cartel.
+The smaller North Side Gang led by Dean O'Banion was of mixed ethnicity and was a member of the bootlegging cartel.
+In 1924, the North Side Gang discovered that the Genna brothers, close to Torrio's gang, were selling their booze in North Side Gang territory.
+O'Banion went to Torrio, who was unhelpful with the encroachment of the Gennas into the North Side despite his pretensions to be a settler of disputes.
+As a result, the North Side Gang responded by hijacking Genna beer shipments.

-In May, 1924, O'Banion learned that the police were planning to raid the Sieben brewery on a particular night.
+In May 1924, O'Banion learned that the police planned to raid the Sieben brewery on a particular night.
 Before the raid, O'Banion approached Torrio and told him he wanted to sell his share in the brewery, claiming that he wanted to leave the rackets and retire to Colorado.
 Torrio agreed to buy O'Banion's share and gave him half a million dollars.
-On the morning of the deal, the police (including the police chief), raided and shut down the brewery.
+On the morning of the deal, the police (including the police chief) raided and shut down the brewery.
 Torrio, O'Banion, and several others were arrested.
 Torrio was indicted on bootlegging charges, a repeat offense for him with mandatory jail time.
-Torrio realized he had been betrayed and conned out of $500,000 by O’Banion.
+Torrio realized he had been betrayed and conned out of $500,000 by O'Banion.

-Torrio would have immediately attempted to retaliate against O’Banion and the North Side gang had it not been for Mike Merlo, head of the Unione Siciliana labor organization.
-Merlo had a vested interest in keeping the peace between Chicago’s gangs, and he convinced Torrio to forestall any violence against the North Side Gang.
+Torrio would have immediately attempted to retaliate against O'Banion and the North Side Gang had it not been for Mike Merlo, head of the Unione Siciliana labor organization.
+Merlo had a vested interest in keeping the peace between Chicago's gangs, and he convinced Torrio to forestall any violence against the North Side Gang.

-Mike Merlo died of cancer on November 08, 1924.
-On November 10th, three men entered O’Banion’s Schofield's Flowers shop, under the pretense of buying flowers for Merlo’s funeral, and shot O’Banion dead.
-The killers are reputed to have been Frankie Yale, John Scalise, and Albert Anselmi, acting on Torrio’s behalf.
+Mike Merlo died of cancer on November 8, 1924.
+On November 10, three men entered O'Banion's Schofield's Flowers shop under the pretense of buying flowers for Merlo's funeral and shot O'Banion dead.
+The killers are reputed to have been Frankie Yale, John Scalise, and Albert Anselmi, acting on Torrio's behalf.

-O’Banion’s death placed Hymie Weiss at the head of the North Side gang, backed by Vincent Drucci and Bugs Moran.
+O'Banion's death placed Hymie Weiss at the head of the North Side Gang, backed by Vincent Drucci and Bugs Moran.
 Weiss had been a close friend of O'Banion, and the North Siders made it a priority to get revenge on his killers.